Predictia/AQUA/docs/sphinx/source/core_components.rst

 The fixing is done by default when we initialize the reader, using the instructions in the ``config/fixes`` folder.
 Each model has its own YAML file that specify the fixes.
 Fixes can be specified in two different ways:
 - Using the ``family`` definitions, to be then provided as a metadata in the catalog.
 This represents fixes that have a common nickname which can be used in multiple sources when defining the catalog.
-There is the possibility of specifing a `parent` fix so that a fix can be re-used with minor correction, merging small change to a larger family
+There is the possibility of specifing a `parent` fix so that a fix can be re-used with minor correction, merging small change to a larger family.
 - Using the source-based definition.
 Each experiment/source can have its own specific fix, or alternatively a ``default.yaml`` that can be used in the case of necessity.
 Please note that this is the older AQUA implementation and will be deprecated in favour of the new `family` approach.
 A ``defalt.yaml`` is used for common unit corrections.